-Please note: On December 28, 2022, UO Libraries stopped using ILLiad to manage and track Interlibrary Loan (ILL) requests.
-Moving forward, ILL borrowers will discover resources not available in the UO Libraries collection, request those resources through ILL, monitor ILL request statues, and download and renew ILL material all from within LibrarySearch.
+Please note: On December 28, 2022, UO Libraries stopped using ILLiad to manage and track Interlibrary Loan (ILL) requests, and turned off access June 30, 2023.
+Now, ILL borrowers discover resources not available in the UO Libraries collection, request those resources through ILL, monitor ILL request statues, and download and renew ILL material all from within LibrarySearch.
 ILL borrowers will no longer need to manage some ILL requests in ILLiad and others in LibrarySearch.
 Everything related to ILL will be seamlessly integrated into LibrarySearch resulting in an overall improved user experience.

 Please see the Requesting at UO Libraries research guide for more information, https://researchguides.uoregon.edu/requesting, or email David Ketchum, Director of Access Services at email@example.com.